fyellin/PuzzleSolver/README.md

 1. Find the n-th clue in the order we are solving them, as determined above.
 1. Calculate a regular expression that matches legal values for this clue, taking into account
-   -  squares filled by already solved intersecting clues,
+   -  squares filled by previously solved clues that intersect this one,
-   -  squares that can't contain 0, and
+   -  squares that can't contain 0 because they are the first digit of another clue, and
    - other interesting facts determined by `get_allowed_regexp()`.
 1. Call `get_letter_values()` to determine all possible values that this clue's unknown variables can take.
 For each set of possible values for the variables:
     1. Evaluate the expression using the variables and their values.